 Yes, we may agree that in the lower-level nervous system ‘meaning’ can be hard-wired or pre-specified, such as with innate mechanisms mediating pain, autonomic nervous system responses, visual-line detection, and so on, but there is no evidence that the rest of the nervous system works that way and no evidence or logic to justify the kinds of highly resolved sociocognitive ‘programs’ (e.g. rape avoidance, cheater detection, preference for blonds, etc.) that you want to say were pre-specified by our genes.
 Other evolutionary psychology defenders might prefer a sleight of hand that involves ‘re-labeling’ their functional ‘mechanisms’ to something more palatable yet more theoretically obscure.
 While such obscurities will make your position more difficult to describe (and thus difficult to attack), the problem is that no matter what you name it, as long as you are using it to support the research characteristic of evolutionary psychology, the rest of us know you are still talking about something relatively domain-specific, and innate, and adapted from the Pleistocene – which, unless I am mistaken, brings you right back into the sights of my criticisms.

-As I have recently argued, these higher-level cultural systems of meaning are part of the sociocultural web – yet you want to imagine them as being more-or-less inherent or pre-specified in our genes.
-Like so many of our modern day ‘neuromaniacs,’ you view the genetically pre-specified neural mechanisms as being capable of causing our highly resolved meaningful human experiences.
-You continue the error of conflating mechanism with meaning, only you do one better (if better means acting even more irrational) – you invent the genetic mechanism through wishful speculation – justified by a twisted assortment of theoretical assumptions that you more-or-less treat as true.
-You then fall ill to ‘darwinitis’ – seeing evolutionary adaptations nearly everywhere – and you want to convince the rest of us that this version of reality is true – that the most interesting parts of our complex human experiences are somehow embedded in our genes.
+As I have recently argued, these higher-level cultural systems of meaning are part of the sociocultural web – yet you want to believe that their causal force is reducible to genes, and that the most powerful explanation for some of the most highly resolved and meaningful human experiences, can be achieved within this functionalist (adaptationist) neurophilosophy.
+You continue the error of conflating mechanism with meaning, but go even further by inventing some genetic mechanism through wishful speculation – then justify it by a twisted assortment of theoretical assumptions that you more-or-less treat as true.
+You then fall ill to ‘darwinitis’ – seeing evolutionary adaptations nearly everywhere – and you want to convince the rest of us that this version of reality is true – that the most interesting parts of our complex human experiences can be meaningfully explained at the level of evolved adaptations.

 Evolutionary psychologists spend so much time trying to argue why their theory is right – why do they not read some alternative theories and try to argue how these alternatives are wrong?
 Read Dijk’s theory on Embedded Embodied Cognition (EEC), for example, and explain to the rest of us ‘confused’ folks how they have it wrong and how the only correct theory of the mind is that proposed by evolutionary psychology.
 Explain how our admittance of an evolved nervous system, must necessarily point to the innate and domain-specific version of the mind created by evolutionary psychologists.
 Better still, read Panksepp’s ‘Affective Neuroscience’ or Kandel’s ‘Principles of Neuroscience’, and explain to us how the neurobiology necessarily supports the claims of evolutionary psychology.
 I suspect few will go through the effort, because they do not treat their theory as fallible – they treat it as an accurate reflection of reality – and they are invested in defending it.
-In short, they assume what has yet to be proven and have fallen slave to scientism… but the rest of us do not have to follow them.
+In short, they assume what has yet to be proven and have fallen slave to scientism.